ajnelson/regxml_extractor/INSTALL.md

 ## Building and installing dependencies

 This program depends on The Sleuth Kit, Fiwalk, Python 3, Hivex, DFXML, and libxml2.
+Some of the software used is not yet consistent with package versions, or no package versions exist.

 Also, in Ubuntu, compilation and installation from tarballs requires a path augmentation for Hivex and Fiwalk.
+This line should go at the end of your `.bashrc` or equivalent file:

     export LD_LIBRARY_PATH="/usr/local/lib:$LD_LIBRARY_PATH"